awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 }
 ```

 The creation policy attribute uses the ISO 8601 format to define a timeout period of 5 minutes\.
-And because you're waiting for just 1 instance to be configured, you only need to wait for one success signal, which is the default count\.
+And because you're waiting for 1 instance to be configured, you only need to wait for one success signal, which is the default count\.

 In the `UserData` property, the template runs the cfn\-signal script to send a success signal with an exit code if all the services are configured and started successfully\.
 When you use the cfn\-signal script, you must include the stack ID or name and the logical ID of the resource that you want to signal\.
 If the configuration fails, cfn\-signal sends a failure signal that causes the resource creation to fail\.
-The resource creation also fails if AWS CloudFormation doesn't receive a success signal within the timeout period\.
+The resource creation also fails if CloudFormation doesn't receive a success signal within the timeout period\.

 The following example shows the final complete template\.